Looking at the posterior: accuracy and uncertainty of neural-network predictions: Conclusions

 \section{Conclusions}

-Posterior predictive entropy and mutual information are used extensively as measures of total predictive uncertainty and epistemic uncertainty to assess the uncertainty and performance of neural networks and their predictions \citep{ABDAR2021243}.
-We introduced the joint distribution of predictive uncertainty and epistemic uncertainty and used it to show the variability of uncertainty measures for different neural-network architectures, data distributional shifts and posterior approximation methods.
-Our main conclusion is that the origin of uncertainty is not objective.
-Different neural-network architectures disagree about the epistemic and aleatoric uncertainty of the same data.
-For a given model, the sensitivity of the uncertainty quantification to a specific type of data distributional shift depends on the underlying training dataset.
-Our results imply that the joint distribution contains information about where a model is more accurate, and can be used to improve the separation of high accuracy regions compared to epistemic and predictive uncertainty alone.
+Posterior predictive entropy and mutual information are used extensively as measures of predictive uncertainty and epistemic uncertainty to assess the uncertainty and performance of neural networks and their predictions \citep{ABDAR2021243}.
+We introduced the joint distribution of predictive uncertainty and epistemic uncertainty and demonstrated how it is related to model accuracy.

-An open question is whether it is possible to explain how uncertainty quantification depends on architecture from the mathematical theory of neural networks, and how to use this to build architectures that target robust uncertainty quantification.
-Do the attention-based models provide a more challenging architecture in general for posterior approximation?
-Recently there have been efforts towards understanding attention-based models from the Bayesian perspective better \citep{bayesiantransformer}.
-In practical application, uncertainty quantification using the Bayesian posterior depends on accurate posterior approximations.
-Thus it continues to be of utmost importance to find computationally efficient methods to obtain accurate posterior approximations.
+Previous work have shown that in both active learning \citep{chitta2018large,pmlr-v80-depeweg18a} and predictive uncertainty estimation \citep{ghoshal,ghoshal2}, it is difficult to formulate a general strategy making use of a decomposition of uncertainty into predictive and epistemic parts.
+Our results explain why it is difficult to use predictive or epistemic uncertainty separately as a measure of model efficacy by showing how the joint distribution resolves information that is lost in projections.
+We showed that the joint distribution contains information about when a neural network is accurate, and that the distribution is specific to the particular choice of neural- network architecture and dataset.

+To test these insight, we proposed a novel acquisition function using expected accuracy parameterized in terms of epistemic and predictive uncertainty.
+The proposed acquisition function outperforms two common acquisition functions based on marginal uncertainty distributions.

+In addition, we also demonstrated that the origin of uncertainty is not objective: different model architectures will disagree about the aleatoric and epistemic uncertainty.
+Furthermore, for a given model, the sensitivity of the uncertainty quantification to a specific type of data-distributional shift depends on the underlying training dataset.